 “I need something safe and fun to do that is cooled and indoors out of the rain, where my 5 year old can explore and my 3 year old won’t be overwhelmed or disinterested.
 They will get hungry at 4:15, so there will have to be food.
 And it can’t be mid-afternoon because it’s nap time.”

 This woman has EIGHT different requirements, and she needs to get answers fast, while handling a crying baby, preparing to pick the oldest up from school, and trying to get the middle one dressed.

-This is where you abandon traditional search — this woman doesn't want Google-style results inside an institution's website.
-We can solve this problem with a fast, simple search tool broken down into 3 components: Who/When/ What.
+Here, you identify a dated UX failure and abandon traditional search — this woman doesn't want Google-style search results inside an institution’s website.
+We can solve this problem with a fast, simple search tool broken down into 3 components: What/Who/When.